Transitioning to Residential Aged Care: Loss and Grief

 transitioning aged care loss grief

-It’s important to note that the adjustment to aged care doesn’t only occur during the move itself; it’s a gradual process that begins long before the physical transition and continues after the client has entered the facility (Alzheimer’s Australia NSW 2012; BaptistCare 2014).
+It’s important to note that the adjustment to aged care doesn’t only occur during the move; it’s a gradual process that begins long before the physical transition and continues after the person enters the facility (BaptistCare 2014).

-In some cases, it might even take 6 to 12 months for a client to fully adjust to their new environment (Relationships Australia Victoria 2017).
+In some cases, it might even take 6 to 12 months for a person to fully adjust to their new environment (Relationships Australia Victoria 2024).

-It’s estimated that over 50% of older adults living in residential aged care experience depression and/or anxiety, compared to 10% of older adults overall.
-Furthermore, less than half of that 50% enter residential aged care with pre-existing mental illness (Rossi 2017).
+It’s estimated that over 50% of older people living in residential aged care experience depression and/or anxiety, compared to 10% of older people overall.
+Furthermore, less than half of that 50% enter residential aged care with pre-existing mental illness (DPS Media 2017).

-Specific reasons why older adults may experience grief when transitioning into aged care include:
+Specific reasons why older people may experience grief when transitioning into aged care include:

 • Reduction in physical health